weixiaoqimath/machine_learning_exercise/svm/readme.md

-one vs rest method. simplified SMO
+one vs rest method and one vs one method. simplified SMO.